 The products covered by this standard shall comply with the Code of Practice for the Prevention and Reduction of Aflatoxin Contamination in Tree Nuts (CAC/RCP 59-2005)

-Aflatoxins and Heavy metals

 6. HYGIENE

-It is recommended that the products covered by the provisions of this standard be prepared and handled in accordance with appropriate sections of the General Principles of Food Hygiene (CXC 1-1969),2 and other relevant Codex texts such as codes of hygienic practice and codes of practice.
-The product should also comply with any microbiological criteria established in accordance with the Principles and Guidelines for the Establishment and Application of Microbiological Criteria Related to Foods (CXG 21- 1997).3
+It is recommended that the products covered by the provisions of this standard be prepared and handled in accordance with appropriate sections of the General Principles of Food Hygiene (CXC 1-1969), and other relevant Codex texts such as codes of hygienic practice and codes of practice.
+The product should also comply with any microbiological criteria established in accordance with the Principles and Guidelines for the Establishment and Application of Microbiological Criteria Related to Foods (CXG 21- 1997).